 What to Wear to Melbourne Cup

 When it comes to the race that stops a nation, the fashion can be as loud as the spectators.
 Melbourne Cup is known for its displays of bold and eye-catching colours by both the ladies and the gents.
 So, if you like to experiment with pop hues and daring designs, this is your day to shine.
 Just remember to keep things suitably stylish and smart.
 You are at the races, after all.
-A suit in a neutral tone, such as white or beige, can offer a refreshing look for the day.
+A suit in a neutral tone such as beige can offer a refreshing look for the day.
 Alternatively, consider a navy or rich blue hue for something darker.
 To complete your ensemble, select a dress shirt in white or light blue and add bold accessories, such as a colourful tie or patterned pocket square.
 Depending on your look, your shoes can be either brown or black.
 The flower for Melbourne Cup Day is the yellow rose.

 What to Wear to Oaks Day

 Traditionally known as Ladies Day and formerly known as Crown Oaks Day, Kennedy Oaks Day is the time to embrace your softer side.
 The day, which boasts a romantic aesthetic, is characterised by a feminine style of dress.
 For gents, Oaks is a chance to leave traditional masculinity behind and try out a contemporary new look.
 From unique colours and pastel hues to fun florals and playful prints, the day’s style is joyful and creative.
 For a stylish look, consider pairing a light grey suit with a pink, white or blue shirt.
 Then, finish your ensemble with a tie and statement pocket square.
 Don’t forget about your shoes, either.
-A pair of brogues or loafers in brown or burgundy makes an excellent option.
+A pair of brogues, monk straps or loafers in brown or burgundy makes an excellent option.
 The official flower of Oaks Day is the pink rose, so you can also consider incorporating it or its colour into your look.

 What to Wear to Stakes Day